Lung On: Early life

-Lung On (Leon, Chinese: 梁光荣) was born in Guangdong Providence, China in 1863.
+Lung On (Leon, 梁光榮 (loeng4 gwong1 wing4, Liáng Guāngróng)) was born in Guangdong Providence, China in 1863.
 Coming from a wealthy family he studied to be a Chinese scholar, becoming fluent in English and Chinese.
 He would depart to the United States, leaving his family, a wife and daughter, behind in China.
 He never returned.
 On initially immigrated to Oregon as a miner, being quoted in a newspaper as saying he was there "for the purpose of getting gold out of the earth."
 He arrived in San Francisco in 1882, around the time of the enactment of the Chinese Exclusion Act, that limited the entering of Chinese immigrants into the country.
 On was able to enter on an exception for teachers and merchants, given his scholarly and business background.
 He would travel to John Day, Oregon in 1887, where he eventually meet Ing Hay, a Chinese herbalist.
 On and Hay become business partners in an apothecary store, Kam Wah Chung in 1888.